Skip to main content

 To qualify for an ELAN exchange, you must have an overall II/1 grade from your first year of study at TCD.

 Several of the partner universities teach modules through the medium of English.
-These are: Charles University Prague, Utrecht University College, University of Bristol, University of Graz, University of Siena and Uppsala University.
+These are: Charles University Prague, Utrecht University College, University of Bristol, University of Graz and University of Siena.
 Previous cohorts of TCD students have successfully spent the year in each of these institutions.
 For the other partners, some knowledge of the local language is advisable.

 Students visiting ELAN partner institutions, while continuing study of their own discipline(s), can also enrol in interdisciplinary modules or undertake a supervised programme of study exploring questions of broad importance in the humanities and society today.
 In some institutions short-term internships can be arranged for students while abroad.
 You are encouraged to think about an independent study project which you can undertake while abroad.
 This can be a preparatory exercise to the dissertation which you complete in your final year at TCD.
 Your chances of being accepted are greater if you devise such a project, though a project is not a requirement, except for students who wish to study in Paris.
-For further information, see the ELAN web pages at , or contact TCD’s ELAN coordinator, David Ditchburn.
+See the ELAN web pages at European Liberal Arts, or contact TCD’s ELAN coordinator, David Ditchburn.

 Non-EU Exchanges